Enver Hoxhaj: Written work

 On top of several academic papers, Hoxhaj has written two books.
 His first book, "Ngritja e një shteti: Politika e Jashtme e Kosovës" (English: "Rise of a State: Kosovo's foreign policy") focuses on Kosovo's statehood and its statebuilding process.
 His second book, "Përplasja e Madhe: Si po e lufton Rusia, Kosovën dhe Ballkanin", (English: "The Great Clash: How Russia is fighting Kosovo and the Balkans") was published soon after the Russian invasion of Ukraine in 2022 and is concerned with Russia's influence in Kosovo and the Western Balkans.

 Personal life

-Hoxhaj lives in Prishtina, together with his wife, Dr Remzie Shahini-Hoxhaj, and his children, Lir and Lea Hoxhaj.
+Hoxhaj lives in Prishtina, together with his wife, Remzie Shahini-Hoxhaj, and his children, Lir and Lea Hoxhaj.